Top 10 Creative Resumes

 Awanda is studying interior design and their CV shows off some serious illustration design skills.
 It’s simplistic but the colour schemes and different shapes make this so eye-catching.

 The typography is modern and the contrast of typography works so well.
 There is a personal feel to the CV and Awanda’s personality shines through.

 Solene is a Graphic Designer in Paris and this creative CV caught our attention.
 It’s almost ‘a receipt of what I can do’.
 It’s concise, to the point and covers everything you’d need from a CV.

-The textured look of it being creased and the ripped edges make it look imperfect, which is a nice change.
+The textured look of it being crumpled and the ripped edges make it look imperfect which is a nice change.
 Most CV’s are about making everything look perfect but this goes against that in an aesthetic way.